swapnilxi/AI-LLM-Ninja/Vision-RAG/readme.md

 # Vision-RAG

+- Surroundings-aware chatbot that can understand and recognize HomeObjects and answer questions using RAG.

+- Hand gesture to interact with images and results and app

 Multimodal Retrieval-Augmented Generation (RAG) system that lets you **ingest images, search with text or images, and interact with results using hand gestures**.
 The project is split into a FastAPI backend and a Next.js frontend.

 > Branch: `hand-gesture` – includes experimental hand-gesture control for interacting with images and the application.